 The Standard Mileage Rate

-The standard mileage rate is the most commonly chosen method for self-employed persons – it is set by the IRS each year and incorporates tax write-offs for small businesses and independent contractors alike.
+The standard mileage deduction is the most commonly chosen method for self-employed persons – it is set by the IRS for tax years (usually in each December for the upcoming year ahead) and incorporates tax write-offs for small businesses and independent contractors alike.

 In 2023, the rate is 65.5 cents per mile driven, which is a further increase from 2022’s mid-year change by the IRS (the 62.5 cent-per-mile rate was in effect in the second half of 2022).